ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_eval.rst

 is the document_id for a ``Document`` context, or the subject field for a ``Patient`` context.

-Evaluation of an n-ary loggical AND proceeds similarly, except the number of documents in each group is counted.
+Evaluation of an n-ary logical AND proceeds similarly, except the number of documents in each group is counted.
 Any groups not having n members for an n-ary logical AND are discarded.
 Additionally, any groups containing duplicate nlpql_features are discarded as well.
 Only those document groups